jbeard4/SCION/README.md

 scxml-to-json input.scxml | annotate-scxml-json > output.json
 ```

-The output json file can then be parse in node.js, and everything works as in the browser environment:
+The output json file can then be parsed in node.js, and everything works as in the browser environment:

 ```javascript
 var scion = require('scion'),